Pandaqi/Pandaqi-Studio/pandaqi-studio/content/throneless-games/conquer/queenseat/_index.md

 title: "Queenseat"
 headerTitle: "Make sure the right Princess ends up on the throne, playable without a table or chairs"
 blurb: "Vote, swap places and use powers to ensure the right Princess ends up on the throne.
 A game playable without a table or chairs."
-blurbShort: "A [Throneless Game](/throneless-games/) game about helping your animal win the throne, aimed more at kids."
+blurbShort: "A [Throneless Game](/throneless-games/) game about making sure your Princess ends up on the throne."

 blurbProject: "The best introduction for all ages, using a changing Throne card to keep the game simple but tactical."
 weightProject: 20